 How to Apply

-The Free Application for Federal Student Aid (FAFSA) is used to apply for both federal and state financial aid at California State University, Stanislaus.
-You can apply electronically on the Web You must include Stanislaus State's Federal School Code on the FAFSA, 001157.
-The FAFSA is available in English and Spanish.
+The Free Application for Federal Student Aid (FAFSA) or Dream Act is used to apply for federal and state financial aid at Stanislaus State University.
+You can apply electronically at the FAFSA website or at the CA Dream Act website.
+You must include Stanislaus State's Federal School Code on the FAFSA or Dream Act application, 001157.
+The FAFSA or Dream Act application are available in English and Spanish.

-We encourage students, and parents of dependent students to use the U.S. Department of Education FSA ID as an electronic signature.
-If you do not create an FSA ID to use as an electronic signature, you will need to access a printer to print out a signature page, which must be signed and mailed to the processor.
-(First-time applicants, and parents of dependents applicants, may request an FSA ID at https://fsaid.ed.gov)
+We encourage students, and parents of dependent students to obtain an FSA ID as an electronic signature for the FAFSA or a USER ID and Parent PIN for the CA Dream Act.
+If you do not create an electronic signature, you will need to access a printer to print out a signature page, which must be signed and mailed to the processor.

-If you have filed a FAFSA for the prior year by October 28, you will receive instructions from the central processor for renewing your application electronically.
+If you have filed a FAFSA or CA Dream Act for the prior year, you will receive an email with instructions from the central processor for renewing your application electronically.
 The renewal reminder will be sent to you via e-mail if a valid e-mail address is present on your previous application record, or by a renewal reminder letter if e-mail is not possible.
-Applicants who receive the renewal reminder, but do not wish to renew their applications electronically, may complete the paper FAFSA instead.
+Applicants who receive the renewal reminder, but do not wish to renew their applications electronically, may complete the paper FAFSA or CA Dream Act application instead.

 Be careful not to make mistakes!

 Whether you are applying for the first time or doing a renewal application, please take your time and be careful not to make mistakes.
 A mistake now may result in lengthy delays later on.

 If you (or your family) have unusual circumstances, such as tuition expenses at an elementary or secondary school, unusual medical or dental expenses not covered by insurance, a family member that recently became unemployed, or changes in income or assets that affect your eligibility for financial aid, check with the Financial Aid Office.
 A financial aid counselor may re-evaluate your application for financial assistance.